-(a) Acquired traits are not capable of directing evolution.
-Justify.
+Ans. (a) Acquired traits do not direct evolution because they are non-heritable.

-- (b) Differentiate between acquired and inherited traits. - (c) What is the physical basis of heredity? - (d) Define variation in a species. - Ans. (a) Acquired traits do not direct evolution because they are non-heritable. - (b) A trait which is developed in response to the change in external environment is called an acquired trait and traits which are passed from parent to progeny are inherited traits. - (c) Chromosomes are the physical basis of heredity. - (d) Variation in a species can be defined as the difference of characteristics among individual of a species. - II. (a) Acquired traits are not capable of directing evolution as because - (i) the changes in the reproductive body cells cannot be passed to the offspring. - (ii) acquired traits occur in germ cells. - (iii) the changes in the non-reproductive body cells cannot be passed to the offspring. - (iv) both (ii) and (iii). - Ans. (iii) the changes in the non-reproductive body cells cannot be passed to the offspring. - (b) Attached earlobe is/are - (i) an acquired trait. - (ii) an inherited trait. - (iii) passed from parent to offspring. - (iv) both (ii) and (iii).
+- (b) A trait which is developed in response to the change in external environment is called an acquired trait and traits which are passed from parent to progeny are inherited traits. - (c) (i) Chromosomes are the physical basis of heredity.

+- (ii) Variation in a species can be defined as the difference of characteristics among individual of a species.

+- II. (a) Acquired traits are not capable of directing evolution as because

+- (i) the changes in the reproductive body cells cannot be passed to the offspring.

+- (ii) acquired traits occur in germ cells.

+- (iii) the changes in the non-reproductive body cells cannot be passed to the offspring.

+- (iv) both (ii) and (iii).

+- Ans. (iii) the changes in the non-reproductive body cells cannot be passed to the offspring.

+- (b) Attached earlobe is/are

+- (i) an acquired trait.

+- (ii) an inherited trait.

+- (iii) passed from parent to offspring.

+- (iv) both (ii) and (iii).